resthub/resthub.org/spring-stack.rst

     }

-All these constraints and their parameters are exported by Resthub Validation API.
+All these constraints and their parameters are exported by RESThub Validation API.

-Resthub provides, in client side, a full support of this API to implement client side validation natively (see `Backbone Stack documentation <./backbone-stack.html#resthub-validation-features>`_).
+RESThub provides, on the client side, a full support of this API to implement client side validation natively (see `Backbone Stack documentation <./backbone-stack.html#resthub-validation-features>`_).